20+ LinkedIn Post Examples by Industry & Format (2026)

 Choosing between text-only posts, carousels, and image posts is not about picking a favorite and sticking with it.
 Each format serves a distinct purpose in your LinkedIn content strategy, and the most effective creators rotate between all three deliberately.
 Text-only posts excel at storytelling and personal reflection because they feel intimate and conversational, like a message from a friend rather than a marketing asset.
 They are also the fastest to create and the easiest to test, making them ideal for sharing opinions, lessons learned, and industry commentary.
 If you are just starting to build your LinkedIn presence, begin with text-only posts to find your voice before adding visual formats to your content strategy.

 The ideal mix for most professionals is roughly 50% text-only posts, 30% carousels, and 20% image posts.
 This ratio gives you consistent output without burning out on visual content creation.
 If producing carousels feels overwhelming, tools like SocialBotify's AI post generator can help you create all three formats automatically, adapting the content to your industry and brand voice.
 The key is variety: audiences who see the same format every day tune out, while a mix of formats keeps your profile fresh and your engagement metrics climbing.
+Use our LinkedIn analytics guide to track which formats are actually working for your audience.
 Start with the examples above, adapt them to your experience, and publish consistently.

 Frequently Asked Questions About LinkedIn Posts